edillmann/esphome-tf03k-smart-shunt/readme.md

 esphome compile esphome-LP-tf03k-smart-shunt.yaml
 ```
 If you use the Home Assistant add-on, copy the YAML files into your ESPHome folder, adjust substitutions/secrets, and click "Install".

+## Flash Wear Warning
+`restore_counters: true` persists the daily energy sensors by writing to flash.
+ESP32 flash endurance is finite, so frequent updates can accelerate wear.
+Set `restore_counters: false` if you don't need those counters to survive reboots.

 ## Home Assistant Entities
 Published sensors include: